Joël Piroe

-Club career
+Career

 Early career

 Piroe started playing football at the age of five for SCE Nijmegen and played youth football for Quick 1888 and SC Woezik, after which he was signed to the youth academy of NEC.
 He first played as a left-back and left midfielder.
 The coach of the under-12 team of NEC chose to play Piroe as a forward, due to the many goals he scored.
 He then moved to the youth academy of Feyenoord, and a year later – in 2014 – joined the PSV academy.
 He signed his first professional contract with the Eindhoven-based club in November 2016.

 Piroe made his professional debut in the Eerste Divisie for Jong PSV on 2 December 2016 in a game against Achilles '29.

 PSV sent Piroe on a one-year loan to Sparta Rotterdam in August 2019.
 He made his debut in the Eredivisie on 25 August 2019, coming on for Ragnar Ache in the 60th minute away against PEC Zwolle – a game which ended in a 2–2 draw.